psychicsue/Bots-and-games/Olivio/README.txt

 Olivio is a Slackbot that respond to certain messagges

-Conatins basic connection with Slack API
+Contains basic connection with Slack API